MarzieAmiri/Hierarchical-models-comparison/README.md

 # Comparing Hierarchical Models: Statistical vs Tree-Based vs Neural Networks

-Code for a paper in *Machine Learning with Applications* (Elsevier, 2025).
+Code for our paper in *Machine Learning with Applications* (Elsevier, 2025).

 ## What's this about?